celephant/GPT-3.5PdfReader/README.md

 # PDF Reader with ChatGPT

-PDF Reader with OpenAI GPT-3 API
-This is a Python program that allows users to upload a PDF file and generate answers to their questions using OpenAI's GPT-3 API.
-The program uses the PyPDF2 library to extract text from the PDF file, and the OpenAI API to generate answers to user questions.
+PDF Reader with OpenAI GPT-3 API is a Python program that allows users to upload a PDF file and generate answers to their questions using OpenAI's GPT-3 API.
+This program makes use of the PyPDF2 library to extract text from the PDF file and the OpenAI API to generate answers to user questions.

 Prerequisites
 Before running this program, you will need: